 16. Recommended Phone SIM Card and Pocket Wifi for Japan

-I have put together a detailed article to help you find the Best Online Pocket Wifi Rental In Japan For Tourists, click on the link to work out which option will suit you best.
+I have put together a detailed article to help you find the Best Online Pocket Wifi Rental In Japan For Tourists, click on the link to work out which option will suit you best and to make your booking.

 17. Recommended Phone Applications for Japan